 The final parallel is that the facades have something that makes them look unique.
 Saarinen gilt-edged his stone, but KieranTimberlake hides its glass on three sides with a detached lattice of sails made from the plastic ETFE, stretched between outward-pointed brackets.
 They counter solar gain — and likely serve to obscure local views in through the otherwise transparent walls, another part of the project’s hypersecurity.
 Up close, they already look weather-stained, but from afar they create the surrealistic effect of a giant beaded string-doorway screen, or an outpost on a distant planet in a low-budget sci-fi film.

 The embassy is not the first uncanny-looking box to materialise south of the river round these parts.
-Brutalist architect Rodney Graham’s Faraday Memorial in Elephant & Castle’s gyratory system is clad with metallic concave squares, which has puzzled passers-by since 1961.
+Brutalist architect Rodney Gordon’s Faraday Memorial in Elephant & Castle’s gyratory system is clad with metallic concave squares, which has puzzled passers-by since 1961.
 And just downstream from the embassy, for three decades from 1964, there loomed the monumental Nine Elms Cold Store — a solid, slatted, windowless concrete slab that sealed in food and secrets, and which Will Self likened to ‘a great sarcophagus’.
 Is the embassy’s appearance in the same league of mystery?
 Strip it of its sails and it looks like just another anodyne glass box that might sit comfortably in an aerotropolis or motorway edgecity.

 To see what makes the embassy truly different, we need to enter its compound.